Historic Preservation at the Juliette Gordon Low Birthplace

 Despite the previous efforts, the building’s exterior continued to crack, allowing water to enter into the structure.
 In 2007, Girl Scouts enlisted the aid of Preservation Engineers to evaluate the structural soundness of the building and identify any repairs needed.
 A team of specialists assessed the conditions and causes before a series of repairs were designed.
 The wood framing of the building was analyzed and reinforced where needed and in 2009, staff were able to move into new offices on the top floor.

 Beginning in 2012 and requiring two years, a comprehensive restoration of the exterior treated every area through which water could enter.
 Costing about $2.5 million, it included a new roof, cornice, brownstone steps, window repair, and removal of the 1964 stucco to enable extensive replacement of fractured bricks which caused exterior cracking.
 During a banner weekend in March 2012, Birthplace staff accommodated records numbers of Girl Scouts celebrating the 100th anniversary of Girl Scouting.
 On the following Monday, March 12, scaffolding went up for the restoration work.
 Despite the noise, dust and ever-present construction workers, the Birthplace served over 80,000 visitors in 2012.
 GSUSA’s commitment to excellence resulted in a beautiful outcome recognized by preservation awards from the Historic Savannah Foundation, the Georgia Trust of Historic Preservation, and the American Institute of Architects in Savannah.
+In 2020, a modern building was constructed to connect the east and west outbuildings and to increase accessibility.

 Historic preservation is never-ending.
 It requires thoughtful, deliberative investigation before projects begin.
-For 63 years, GSUSA has sought out knowledgeable experts in their fields to study, report and recommend the best approaches to preserve and protect its historic structures.
+For 63 years, GSUSA has sought out knowledgeable experts in their fields to study, report, and recommend the best approaches to preserve and protect its historic structures.
 Our work to preserve the tremendous history of Juliette Low and the Girl Scouts continues.